aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 }
 ```

 As we can see, the JSON payload will be of type `ModelInput` and it will return a `ModelOutput`.
-Given that we need to ensure that the 'ModelInput`and`ModelOutput` matches that of which the model has been trained on.
+Given that we need to ensure that the `ModelInput` and `ModelOutput` matches that of which the model has been trained on.
 If they do not, we will get run-time errors as we try to make predictions.
 To achieve this we can use [ILSpy](https://github.com/icsharpcode/ILSpy) to decompile a run-time instance and include that as a class in the Web App.
 It is possible to either register the schema beforehand during the run, or pass the run-time instances in to the deployment method and MLOps.NET will do this decompilation on the fly.

 #### Detecting and installing package dependencies